 The second element of a healthy relationship is commitment.
 It takes the commitment of both parties to create a strong relationship between parents and adult children.

-Most parents would readily agree to their commitment to their young children – meals, school, healthcare, extracurricular activities.
+Most parents would readily agree to their commitment to their young children – meals, school, healthcare, and extracurricular activities.
 But once our children are adults and living on their own, both parties must be intentional to cultivate a healthy relationship.

 Whether we live across town or across the country it becomes important to keep in touch.
 Our schedules can quickly become crowded with work and social activities.
 We must take the time and make the effort to be involved in each other’s lives at a healthy level.

-When my oldest child was preparing to go away to college, I heard so many stories of moms who called their college kids repeatedly throughout the day – with questions, suggestions, reminders, criticisms.
+When my oldest child was preparing to go away to college, I heard so many stories of moms who called their college kids repeatedly throughout the day – with questions, suggestions, reminders, and criticisms.
 I determined right then that I would not fall into that pattern.

 From the beginning, I didn’t call my children when they went away to college.
 I waited and let them call me.
 That decision was based on several observations.
 First I didn’t want to be one of “those moms”.
 Second I didn’t always know their schedule, both academically and socially, and I didn’t want to be the one to interrupt them.